ptsans/ptsans/README.md

 ## About Me

 I'm mostly a passionate backend developer, but I can also be a fullstack.
-I love doing stuff with Node, Typescript and Rust.
+I love doing stuff with Go, Node.js and Rust.

 Devoting a lot of time to my Pet-projects.